ppt000/mqtt_gateways/docs/source/concepts.rst

 The MQTT syntax
 ---------------

-The syntax chosen here positions 6 characteristics in the topic and 2 in the payload.
 The topic is structured like this:

 .. code-block:: none